This in-depth article will compare Roku vs. Firestick to determine what is the best streaming device available.

 Streaming and Picture Quality

 The Firestick’s 4K Ultra HD streaming quality that can accommodate 720p, 1080p, 2160p and reach up to 60 frames per second (fps), provides outstanding picture clarity, splendid and vibrant colors, and excellent HDR10, HDR10+ and HLG quality for richer pixels.
-This feature will work with a compatible Ultra HD television only.
+This feature will work with a compatible Ultra HD televisions only.

 The Roku stick’s 4K Ultra HD quality streaming claims to produce brilliant and crisp details and smooth videos.
-To achieve such high quality viewing, you need a 4K Ultra HD TV, stable and high-speed internet connection, and the correct HDMI port on the TV.
+To achieve such high-quality viewing, you need a 4K Ultra HD TV, stable and high-speed internet connection, and the correct HDMI port on the TV.